-When school lets out for the midwinter break, the learning doesn’t have to let out with it.
+When school lets out for a break or weekend or even the end of the day, the learning doesn’t have to let out with it.
 Visiting a museum with your children affords them opportunity to discover new information and ideas in a fun and engaging way.
 Although children have different interests and hobbies, from young science enthusiasts to early sports fans, there’s a museum to pique the curiosity of every child.
 Pick your child’s favorite or try something new to spark fresh interest.
 Here are some museum day trip ideas for families with curious youngsters.

 NY Transit Museum — Located in a decommissioned Court Street subway station in downtown Brooklyn, this museum boasts an impressive collection of vintage subway cars and retired buses, as well as other bridge, tunnel, and railway artifacts and memorabilia.
 Any child with an appreciation (or more likely, a fascination) for trains and other forms of transportation will delight in this ride through the history –and future – of New York’s mass transit system.